Mclovinn/angular-grid-example/README.md

 		example2.controller.test.js
         example.service.test.js
 		...
-	performance-test/               --> performance test files
-	    Test.html
-	    Test.js
-	    Answer.js
-	    Answer.2.js
-	    ...
 	coverage/                       --> coverage report
 	    ...
 	.bowerrc        		--> bower configuration
 	.gitignore      		--> list of folders and files that are ignored by git .jshintrc       		--> jshint config file
 	bower.json      		--> declarations of bower dependencies (only client-side) Gruntfile.js    		--> declarations of grunt tasks
 	package.json    		--> declarations of tools needed by the projects (npm) README.md       		--> this file
 	server.js       		--> config file for running the server with node and express
 ```

 ## Grunt Tasks